polyfact/polyfire-js/README.md

 ## 🧑‍💻 Contributing

-PolyFact is open-source!
-You can contribute to the [Javascript SDK](https://github.com/polyfact/polyfact-js) or the [API](https://github.com/polyfact/polyfact-api-go) by opening an issue or a PR!
+PolyFire is open-source!
+You can contribute to the [Javascript SDK](https://github.com/polyfact/polyfire-js) or the [API](https://github.com/polyfact/polyfire-api) by opening an issue or a PR!